May 5, 2021

 # 2. Congratulations, you are just as dysfunctional and emotionally challenged as your addicted partnerπŸ‘ πŸ‘‡πŸ‘‡πŸ‘‡

 "There's an idea in Psychology that we are probably going to be attracted to people who have emotional challenges similar to ours, I think that's true.
-And I wrote the last chapter of "Prodependence" called 2's don't marry 7's [*8's].“ - Rob on YouTube w/ AB&E
+And I wrote the last chapter of "Prodependence" called 2's don't marry 7's [*8's].“ - Rob Weiss YouTube w/ AB&E

 “And the reason I named it that is because a lot of people will say 'Oh, well she's just going to end up with someone just like him… if she leaves him and doesn't work on herself.'.
 And you know, the thing is, that's true for all of us.
 We are all going to run into people who are at a similar level of our emotional processing and functioning, and that is who we are going to be attracted to."
-Rob on YouTube w/ Susskind
+Rob Weiss YouTube w/ Susskind

 πŸ‘† Out of curiosity I did a poll and asked betrayed partners of addicts to rate their own emotional intelligence on a scale from 1-10, and asked if their numbers matched that of the addicts emotional intelligence (*give or take one number above or below).
 98% of betrayed partners said their emotional intelligence did NOT match that of the addict.